 Please be guided in choosing your date and day of your Holy Union.
 And as mentioned above, dates are also in consideration to the availability of the Officiating Minister/s as they have other responsibilities and personal schedules other than officiating Holy Union ceremonies.

-Time of Union is ideally any time after lunch.
-The Pastor or Ministry Leader cannot officiate Unions earlier than 12:00 noon.
+The Pastor or Ministry Leader cannot officiate Unions earlier than 12:00 Noon.
 If there is such a request for an early time of Union, we will check with the Pastor or Minister and see if they are able but we cannot guarantee.

 REMINDER: Please make sure that an agreed date, day and time has been secured and approved before making any arrangements with suppliers and establishments.